-Below is a summary of key resources that can support implementation of shared decision making.
+Below is a summary of key resources that can support implementation of shared decision making (SDM).

-- GP patient survey item 28.
-The GP Patient Survey assesses patients’ experience of healthcare services provided by GP practices and experience of NHS dental services.
+- GP Patient Survey, item 29: the GP Patient Survey assesses patients’ experience of healthcare services provided by GP practices and experience of NHS dental services.

-- SDM Q-9 / SDM-Q-DOC: A nine item questionnaire completed by the individual and health care professional following a consultation.
+- Shared decision making Q-9 / shared decision making-Q-DOC: a nine item questionnaire completed by the individual and health care professional following a consultation.

-- Skills for Health, Skills for Care and Health Education England: E-learning introduction to person centered approaches
+- Skills for Health, Skills for Care and Health Education England: e-learning introduction to person centred approaches.

 - Association of Medical Royal Colleges and University of Cambridge risk communication toolkit: e-learning course designed for health care professionals to help them develop skills for communicating effectively about the potential harms and benefits of treatment options.